Breast Implant Options

 Should I choose saline or silicone implants?

-Although it took the legal system and the FDA many years to catch up to science, silicone implants are now available to women having a first time breast augmentation.
 Interestingly, silicone implants were never completely off the U.S. market.
 Across the U.S., including Phoenix and Scottsdale, silicone breast implants have always been available to women interested in breast augmentation if they needed an augmentation and breast lift at the same time, or if they needed breast reconstruction, or revision of a saline implant breast augmentation due to excess wrinkling of the skin or multiple deflations.
 You would think that if the implants were truly dangerous, nobody would have had access to them.
 Clearly, silicone implants do not, and never did, pose a risk of autoimmune disease or breast cancer.

 Modern Beauty